Introduction

 Key Features:

-- Pre-cut according to project specifications
+- Pre-cut to match project specifications

 - High precision in measurements

-- Minimizes material waste
+- Reduces material waste

 Pros:

-- Ensures consistent dimensions across all pieces
+- Ensures uniform dimensions across all pieces

 - Ideal for large-scale projects needing uniformity